ltecheroffical/LTEngine/README.md

 - **`main` Branch**: The stable branch, used for releases.
 This branch should always compile without warnings.
 - **`dev` Branch**: The development branch, where experimental changes are introduced.
 It may be unstable.
+- **`experiment` Branch**: This branch is where all things that may or may not work go to, do not expect stuff here to always compile.
 - **Feature Branches**: Named using `feature/[feature-name]`.
 Commits should be prefixed with `feat: ` and may not always compile.
+- **Fix Branches**: Named using `fix/[issue]`.
+These branches typically are susposed to be fix stuff, these branches may not always compile.

 ---